ddnexus/pagy/docs/toolbox/methods/headers_hash.md

 ==- Suggestions
 <br/>

-Instead of explicitly merging the headers before each rendering, if you use rails, you can Test this method in the (application-wide and when `@pagy` is available), by adding an `after_action` to your application controller:
+Instead of explicitly merging the headers before each rendering, if you use rails, you can use this method in the application (and when `@pagy` is available), by adding an `after_action` to your application controller:

 ```ruby Controller (after_action)
 after_action { response.headers.merge!(@pagy.headers_hash) if @pagy }